balaji-vbr/Physical-Design-using-open-source-EDA-tools/README.md

 Aspect ratio is defined as ratio of height to width of the core.
 If the aspect ratio is 1 then the chip is in square shape and if it is 0.5 then the chip is in rectangle shape.

 Concepts were also taught on De coupling capacitors, Power planning, Concept of preplaced cells.
-The labs focussed on floorplanning and calculation of are of the chip.
+The labs focussed on floorplanning and calculation of area of the chip.

 ### **LAB**